 If you can get the stump out of the ground, you’ll have an easy time getting the fatwood.
 If you can’t, you’ll have to cut into the stump.
-Realize that most of the fatwood is concentrated at the very top of the roots where they join the stump, with the largest concentration at the top of the tap root.
+Again, most of the fatwood is concentrated at the very top of the roots where they join the stump, with the largest concentration at the top of the tap root.

-You can use an axe to split up the stump, but for more precision, use a hatchet or a large, sturdy knife (8″ blade or bigger), you can “baton” off pieces of fatwood.
+You can use an axe to split up the stump, but for more precision, use a hatchet or a large, sturdy knife (8″ blade or bigger), to “baton” off pieces of fatwood.
 In the pictures below, I’m using a Ka-Bar Cutlass Machete (I like the looks of the Ontario SP-8 Survival Machete even better for this job).
-Basically, you get a sturdy stick and pound the knife down through the wood like a wedge, blade first (not point first) like this.
+Basically, you get a sturdy stick and pound the hatchet or knife down through the wood like a wedge, blade first (not point first) like this.
 You’ll want to have some wedges handy in case the blade gets stuck.
-This technique works great for precise cuts.
-You can also use an axe or hatchet to split the fatwood.
-You’re wanting to split off thin fatwood planks about 1/2″ thick.
+This technique works great for regulating the thickness of the boards.
+You’re wanting to split off fatwood planks about 1/2″ thick.

-You’ll know that you’ve found fatwood by the smell it gives off — the sweetest, strongest, pine scent you’ve ever experienced.
+You’ll know that you’ve reached the fatwood by the smell it gives off — the sweetest, strongest, pine scent you’ve ever experienced.
 It’s like walking through a Christmas-tree farm.
 That’s the resin.
 Be aware that the fatwood resin is very sticky.
 You’ll get resin all over your blade.
 So you might want to WD-40 it first.
 To clean the blade, de-greasers and gum removers work wonders.

 Once you’ve got 1/2″ planks of fatwood, you can split them into 1/2″ square sticks.
 To get the sticks, it works great to baton through the fatwood planks with a smaller knife, as described above.